Heliostat in der Sonne

 Vesuw

-Test facility for bulk solids and heat
+Test facility for bulk material and heat

 Project start: July 2019